 We're currently working with the Downtown Merchants Group and other partners to submit a grant proposal to the New Tacoma Neighborhood Council that would fund another piece of this system--the first pedestrian "flags" or sign standards.
 Our vision is to develop a system that would link iconic points of interest--say, our ten great public spaces.

-The City of Seattle has undertaken some excellent work to develop a wayfinding system deploying well-designed kiosks (see picture, below right) into a comprehensive system.
-Seattle's not the only place that's done this right, of course.
+The City of Seattle has undertaken some excellent work to develop a wayfinding system deploying well-designed kiosks (see picture, below right) into a

 No comments: